Table of Contents

 This condition can result in a collapsed lung if proper treatment is not taken.
 Paraseptal emphysema is often linked to pulmonary fibrosis and other interstitial lung diseases.

 If your doctor suspects emphysema, several tests will be conducted to determine the root of your lung problems.
 Doctors will most likely perform the following to give you an accurate diagnosis:

 Lab tests: Blood tests can determine how much oxygen and carbon dioxide is in your bloodstream.

 Chest x-rays: X-rays can help diagnose advanced emphysema and rule out other causes.
 The 3D images can show doctors the state of your lungs.

 Lung function tests: These tests measure how much air your lungs can hold.
 This test usually includes a spirometer, which involves a patient blowing as hard as they can into a tube connected to a spirometry machine.

-Medications: There are several different types of medications that are useful in treating emphysema including bronchodilators to help relax the airway, antibiotics to treat infection in the lungs, as well as inhaled steroids like Flovent.
+Medications: There are several different types of medications that are useful in treating emphysema including bronchodilators to help relax the airway, antibiotics to treat infection in the lungs, as well as inhaled steroids like Trelegy Ellipta or Flovent.